to the

 end of the line in the following code block is ignored (it’s a

-$ ml # Summary of commands supported by ml. $ ml configure # Configure the mlhub package itself. $ ml available # List of currated models on the MLHub repository. $ ml installed # List of models installed locally. $ ml install <model> # Install a model. $ ml configure <model> # Install the model's required dependencies. $ ml readme <model> # View the author's introduction of the model. $ ml commands <model> # List commands supported by the model. $ ml uninstall <model> # Uninstall the model and (optionally) model cache.
+$ ml # Summary of commands supported by ml. $ ml configure # Configure the mlhub package itself. $ ml available # List of currated models on the MLHub repository. $ ml installed # List of models installed locally. $ ml install <model> # Install a model. $ ml configure <model> # Install the model's required dependencies. $ ml readme <model> # View the author's introduction of the model. $ ml commands <model> # List commands supported by the model. $ ml rename <model> <new> # Rename an installed model. $ ml uninstall <model> # Uninstall the model and (optionally) model cache.

-$ ml install rain # Install the pre-built model named 'rain'. $ ml configure rain # Configure any dependencies for the model. $ ml readme rain # View background information about the model. $ ml commands rain # List the commands supported by the model. $ ml demo rain # Run the demonstration of the pre-built model.
+$ ml install kmeans # Install the pre-built model named 'kmeans'. $ ml configure kmeans # Configure any dependencies for the model. $ ml readme kmeans # View background information about the model. $ ml commands kmeans # List the commands supported by the model. $ ml demo kmeans # Run the demonstration of the pre-built model.

 Different packages will have different system dependencies and these will be installed by the configure command.
-After configuration it is useful to review the packager’s commentary in their readme.
+After configuration it is useful to review the packages commentary from the readme.
 The list of commands supported by the package is provided by commands.

-Most model packages will support the demo command.
+Most packages will support the demo command.
 The command will demonstrate the capabilities of the package.

 Some packages also support the gui command which will provide a graphical interface to the package’s functionality.